Dr. Siegfried "Zig" EngelmannFounder — 1931-2019

 Following the success of his preschool work, Engelmann took part in Project Follow Through, the largest and most expensive experiment in education when it was devised in the 1960s.
 The Direct Instruction model was shown to be superior to all other models examined in every category measured.
 Despite its proven success, the Direct Instruction model was not endorsed by the Office of Education.
 Results of Follow Through were not disseminated as originally planned for the most effective model.

 Project Follow Through provided a wealth of data on the effectiveness of Direct Instruction programs with a variety of students, which Engelmann and colleagues analyzed in the following decades.
-He wrote new programs to serve for teaching reading, language, math, and science.
+He wrote new programs for teaching reading, language, math, and science.
 He also authored corrective reading programs for teaching decoding and comprehension.
 He demonstrated that Direct Instruction was not only effective with disadvantaged students, but could also be used successfully with middle class students, above average students, and severely handicapped students.
 The expansion of Direct Instruction programs also involved the incorporation of new forms of technology (video discs) to teach math and science concepts.

 Apart from the promotion of Direct Instruction programs and accompanying instructional theories, Engelmann addressed the problems of the school system, which consists of the teachers, the colleges that train them, administrators, the programs they select, and education researchers who do not support the most effective programs.
 Engelmann determined the root of failure in the education of children is the school system as a whole.
-Engelmann has written extensively on this problem beginning with proposals on how to restructure school systems and later on how the failure of the school system is a form of academic child abuse.
+Engelmann wrote extensively on this problem beginning with proposals on how to restructure school systems and later on how the failure of the school system is a form of academic child abuse.

 In 1997, Engelmann helped establish the National Institute for Direct Instruction (NIFDI) and served as the Chairman of the Board until his death on February 15, 2019.
 NIFDI is a non-profit organization dedicated to providing continuous administrative and curricular support to schools and districts as they implement Direct Instruction programs.
 Additionally it conducts, promotes, and publicizes high-quality research on the effects of Direct Instruction implementations.
 After decades of writing on instruction and the educational system, Engelmann’s passion for helping students and perfecting the education system did not wane.
 He continued to develop new Direct Instruction programs and write about critical issues in education.
 In his spare time he enjoyed painting, nature hikes, planting trees, and spending time with family.